microsoft/fluentui-contrib/packages/react-gamepad-navigation/README.md

 | Switch     | ✅ Supported       |
 | Textarea   | ✅ Supported       |

+> [!NOTE]
+> There will be no support for select native element, you should use Dropdown or Combobox components instead.

 ### Composed Elements

 | Component       | Support            |